bykof/bykof.github.com/docs/exercises/go/projects/product_service.md

 You are the main dev of a big online shop.
 The old product service is written in an esoteric language, which cannot handle more than 10.000 requests per second.
-Now you want to try Go, so let's do it...
+Now you want to try Go, so let's do this!

 Create a RESTful service with the http web-framework [Gin](https://github.com/gin-gonic/gin).